Spinal fusion treatment: an overview

 - Scoliosis — abnormal curvature of the spine

-Spinal fusion is performed in the hopes of re-stabilizing the spine, and the procedure generally consists of introducing a bone graft between two vertebrae and encouraging them to fuse together by using hardware, such as screws and rods.
+Spinal fusion is performed with the goal of providing stability to the spine, and a procedure generally consists of introducing a bone graft between two vertebrae and encouraging them to fuse together by using hardware, such as screws and rods.
 When the surgery is complete, there is a long recovery period, which can vary in time from a few weeks to a year or more.
 In a successful surgery, the graft will take hold during this time, fusing the bones together into a more stable component, although generally with a reduced range of motion.

 It’s important to note that there are several complications that can arise during and after open spinal fusion procedures.
 In addition to the usual surgical risks — like blood loss or infection — spinal fusion patients may have to cope with a clinical failure, where the surgery doesn’t relieve symptoms.
 Even with successful procedures, the flexibility of the affected area of the spine can be reduced, possibly leading to the adjacent sections compensating and deteriorating due to the added stress.

-Open spine procedures have traditionally dominated the field of spine surgery.
-However, due to advances in medical technology and procedure, you do have a safer and effective alternative to a traditional spinal fusion.
-At Laser Spine Institute, we offer minimally invasive stabilization procedures that accomplish the same goals as a traditional spinal fusion, but use much smaller incisions in an outpatient setting.
-These procedures offer less risk of infection, less muscle tearing, and a shorter recovery period.^
+Traditional open spine procedures were the default in the field of spine surgery for decades.
+However, due to advances in medical technology and procedure, you do have an alternative to a traditional spinal fusion.
+At Laser Spine Institute, we offer minimally invasive stabilization procedures that accomplish the same goals as a traditional spinal fusion, but use smaller incisions and muscle-sparing techniques.
+These procedures offer less risk of infection, less muscle tearing, and a shorter recovery period compared to traditional open spine surgery.^ Contact us today to learn more about the full range of minimally invasive spine surgery we offer, including minimally invasive stabilization.